Ijaz Ahmed Chaudhry (judge, born 1950): Early life

 Ijaz Ahmed Chaudhry is the son of Chaudhry Abdul Aziz and was born in village Jabbal, Tehsil Shakargarh, District Narowal on 12 December 1950.

+He was educated at Government Islamia College, Civil Lines, Lahore.
 After doing Bachelor of Laws, Justice Ijaz Ahmad Chaudhry started practicing law in 1975 and was enrolled as an Advocate High Court in 1977.
 He ascended to be an Advocate Supreme Court in 1992.